kendraash/health_tracker/README.md

 ## Description

 _Users:_
-* _Please sign up and log in to track your food and exercises._
+* _Can track their food and exercises._
-* _For food user can enter the name and calories._
+* _For food, user can enter the name and calories._
-* _For exercise user can enter name for the exercise and the calories burned._
+* _For exercise, user can enter name for the exercise and the calories burned._
+* _The home page will show the health tracker activities for the current day and the history page will show all health tracker activities inputed by user (for all days)._

 _View App:_ https://github.com/kendraash/health_tracker.git